 Logsdon believes the showcase experiences allowed him to “developed the proper mental approach and identify who I am as a player and who I am not.
 Physically I’ve gained strength.
 I’ve learned to focus on what you can control and let your ability play out.
 Consistency is the key.
 I always to want to leave the impression that I bring my best every single day against whomever I’m matched against.”

 With their immediate college baseball futures secure, Logsdon and Wolf are determined to make the most of their Eagle finales in the first go-round with new head coach Adam Massiatte.
-As juniors in 2018 both were key cogs in the latest in a long series of St. Thomas state championship contenders with Logsdon driving in four runs as the late-inning playoff hero against San Antonio Antonian College Prep and vaulting Eagle Baseball to its eighth state Final Four in nine years.
+As juniors in 2018 both were key cogs in the latest in a long series of St. Thomas state championship contenders.
+Logsdon drove in four runs as the late-inning playoff hero against San Antonio Antonian College Prep as Eagle Baseball vaulted to its eighth state Final Four in nine years.